aerrett/W101CouchPotatoScript/README.md

 # W101CouchPotatoScript
 This script will allow you to automatically farm for Couch Potatoes as well as check for empty mana, then refill it with a potion.
 If there are no potions left, it will take you to the minigame sigil and play through Potion Motion to refill them, then go back to farming using a mark.

+**You must install AutoHotKey to use this script**
+ Go to https://www.autohotkey.com/ and download the current version.

 **HOTKEYS** _Note_: You may need to press the Stop or Close hotkey multiple times.
 Not sure why, just do it to be safe.
 1. _F9_ = **Start**: Once the script is opened, this will start it running.
 2. _F10_ = **Stop**: This is the Stop key once it is running.
 This will cause the script to stop making actions, but stay open so you can easily start it again.
 Use for pauses in farming, like to sell gear or empty inventory.